 The Cooking Secret for How Long It Takes to Fry Pork Chops

-Thinking so, this means that the secret of how fast and easy a pork chop to get cook with just simple frying techniques is really about how you slice the pork chops.
+This means the secret of how fast and easy it is to cook a pork chop with just simple frying techniques is really about how you slice the pork chops.
 The style of the cut really tells it all.
 The thin slices of pork chop are cooked evenly on all sides and it takes only about a few degrees of heat and a few minutes in order for the heated oil to reach the inner layer of the pork and deliciously cook it before overcooking the outer layer.

 Types of Frying Pork Chops

-There are actually 2 ways how to fry a pork chop.
-It can either be done pan-fried or deep-fried, both of which differs slightly with the outcome.
-It matters less for the pork chop whether you pan fry or deep fry it because of the fact that the thin slices of pork will most likely be soaked with hot oil regardless if it’s in a frying pan or a deep fryer.
+There are actually 2 ways to fry a pork chop.
+It can either be done pan-fried or deep-fried, both of which differ slightly in their outcome.
+However, if you have thin slices of pork chops, it won’t affect the meat much as the slices will be soaked in hot oil regardless of the type of equipment used.

-This method of frying pork chop is pretty basic and doesn’t really require large kitchen equipment such as deep fryers.
-A simple pan with enough space for the wide cut pork chop and slightly deep, just enough to allow you to dip the thin slices of pork chops with oil.
+This method of frying pork chops is pretty basic and doesn’t really require large kitchen equipment such as deep fryers.
+A simple pan with enough space for the wide cut pork chop and slightly deep, just enough to allow you to dip the thin slices of pork chops with oil will work perfectly.

 Here’s a simple pan frying recipe that you can try:

 - Salt and pepper to taste and more if you prefer some seasoning